PrimarySecondary

 All about me back to school activities

-Pretty standard stuff, but it’s always good to get students to share a bit of themselves with you and their classmates.
+It’s always good to get students to share a bit of themselves with you and their classmates.
+This free worksheet from Sparklebox is a good starting point.

 First day back KS3 icebreaker activities